papiodesu/leptos_book/src/view/07_errors.md

 People often try to point out that "<input type="number">" prevents you from typing a string like "foo", or anything else that's not a number.
 This is true in some browsers, but not in all!
-Moreover, there are a variety of things that can be typed into a plain number input that are not an "i32」: a floating-point number, a larger-than-32-bit number, the letter 「e", and so on.
+Moreover, there are a variety of things that can be typed into a plain number input that are not an "i32": a floating-point number, a larger-than-32-bit number, the letter "e", and so on.
 The browser can be told to uphold some of these invariants, but browser behavior still varies: Parsing for yourself is important!
 ```

 ## "<ErrorBoundary/>"

-An "<ErrorBoundary/>」 is a little like the 「<Show/>" component we saw in the last chapter.
+An "<ErrorBoundary/>" is a little like the "<Show/>" component we saw in the last chapter.
 If everything’s okay—which is to say, if everything is "Ok(_)"—it renders its children.
 But if there’s an "Err(_)" rendered among those children, it will trigger the
-"<ErrorBoundary/>」’s 「fallback".
+"<ErrorBoundary/>"’s "fallback".

 Let’s add an "<ErrorBoundary/>" to this example.